cbcrc/LinkIt/why-without-how.md

 ---------------
 ![ConceptualReferences](ConceptualReferences.jpg)

-For example, here an instance of each object type.
+For example, here's an instance of each object type.

 **BlogPost**
 ```json